• Skip to main content

 What's to love about Split Sausages?

-• It's a super easy weeknight dinner with a twist! - Our family loves grilling Italian sausage links, brats, hot dogs, and burgers any time of year.
+• It's a Super Easy Weeknight Dinner with a Twist! - Our family loves grilling Italian sausage links, brats, hot dogs, and burgers any time of year.
 Changing up the protein to mild or sweet Italian sausages and topping them with a store-bought giardiniera takes an easy meal and turns it into an entirely new, flavor-packed favorite!
-Pair it with any simple side dish like a blanched green vegetable, Mediterranean Orzo Pasta Salad, Broccoli Salad or just a can of baked beans and a handful of salt and vinegar kettle chips!
+Pair it with any simple side dish like Cucumber Feta Salad, Mediterranean Orzo Pasta Salad, Broccoli Salad or just a can of baked beans and a handful of salt and vinegar kettle chips!

 Ingredients & Substitutions

-• Hoagie or Brat Buns - Again, go for what looks like the best quality, the buns are your carrier for all that veggie topping!
+• Hoagie or Brat Buns - Again, go for what looks like the best quality!
+The buns are your carrier for all that veggie topping so get something hearty and substantial!
+Cheap hot dog buns are not going to cut it!

 • Mild Giardiniera - I like to use Marconi brand mild giardiniera, but there are lots of great brands out there.
 Giardiniera brings an incredible flavor to contrast the grilled sausage!
 If you haven't tried it, try it!
 It's pickle-y and vinegary but still very mild, so spoon on as much as you like.
 You can also use the Hot variety if you like things spicy.
 And of course, these split sausages can also be left plain if you aren't a fan of giardiniera, or leave it off for the kids.